Surfing: Drowning

 Surfing, like all water sports, carries the inherent risk of drowning.
 Although the board assists a surfer in staying buoyant, it can become separated from the user.
 A leash, attached to the ankle or knee, can keep a board from being swept away, but does not keep a rider on the board or above water.
-In some cases, possibly including the drowning of professional surfer Mark Foo, a leash can even be a cause of drowning by snagging on a reef or other object and holding the surfer underwater.
-By keeping the surfboard close to the surfer during a wipeout, a leash also increases the chances that the board may strike the rider, which could knock him or her unconscious and lead to drowning.
-A fallen rider's board can become trapped in larger waves, and if the rider is attached by a leash, he or she can be dragged for long distances underwater.
+In some cases, possibly including the drowning of professional surfer Mark Foo, the leash can be a cause of drowning by snagging on a reef or other object and holding the surfer underwater.
+By keeping the surfboard close to the surfer during a wipeout, a leash also increases the chances that the board may strike the rider, which could knock them unconscious and lead to drowning (especially with a hard surfboard instead of a soft surfboard).
+A fallen rider's board can become trapped in larger waves, and if the rider is attached by a leash, they can be dragged for long distances underwater.
 Surfers should be careful to remain in smaller surf until they have acquired the advanced skills and experience necessary to handle bigger waves and more challenging conditions.
-However, even world-class surfers have drowned in extremely challenging conditions.
+Even world-class surfers have drowned in extremely challenging conditions.